Blount County DUI Court Process

 2. Pre-Trial Hearings

-• Plea Negotiations: After reviewing the evidence, your attorney may engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that reduces the charges or penalties you face.
-This could involve pleading guilty to a lesser offense (like reckless driving) or accepting a reduced sentence.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to potentially reach a plea agreement.
+This could involve pleading guilty to a lesser charge or a reduced sentence.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
+• Jury vs. bench trial: You have the right to a trial by jury or a bench trial (where the judge decides the verdict).
 In a jury trial, a panel of your peers will hear the evidence and determine your guilt or innocence.
-In a bench trial, the judge makes that determination.
-The choice between a jury and bench trial depends on the specific facts of your case, and your attorney will help you make the best decision.

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in physical control of a vehicle while under the influence of alcohol or drugs.
-This typically involves presenting evidence of your blood alcohol content (BAC) exceeding the legal limit of 0.08, or evidence of impairment based on field sobriety tests, witness testimony, and police observations.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your BAC level, field sobriety test results, and observations of your behavior.

 First Offense